Lewis and Clark

 After the Civil War, Lafayette County experienced a period of rebuilding and growth.
 The railroad arrived in the late 19th century, further enhancing the county's economic development.
 Today, Lafayette County continues to thrive, with a diverse economy that includes agriculture, manufacturing, and services.
 The county's historical significance is celebrated through the preservation of numerous historic sites and landmarks, ensuring that its rich history remains an integral part of its identity.

-This timeline provides a concise overview of the key events in the history of Lafayette County, Missouri.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Lafayette County, Missouri.

 • 1820: Lafayette County established as one of the original counties of Missouri.